 - More grey on the muzzle

-- Unable to hold bladder as long
+- Inability to hold the bladder as long

 - Less energy; tires more quickly